MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 To convert your speech into text, Microsoft Edge supports the [Web Speech API](https://wicg.github.io/speech-api).
 If a website includes a web feature that requires capture and translation of your speech to text and requests access to your microphone, Microsoft Edge sends the captured audio to a Microsoft service where it is translated into text.
 The recorded audio is sent with a randomly generated token over a secure HTTPS connection to the Microsoft Azure Cognitive Services.
 The recorded audio content is not stored for any purposes.
 The text is sent back to your device and then sent to the website.

-To turn off speech translated to text, you may deny microphone access from any site that prompts for permission.
+To turn off speech translated to text, you can deny microphone access from any site that prompts for permission.
 To turn off the Microphone permission for all sites, go to `edge://settings/content/microphone`.

 <!-- ====================================================================== -->